theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/sufi-islam/part-2/index.md

 ---
 layout: base.njk

-title: "Sufi Islam"
+# === Expanded SEO Title ===
+title: "Sufi Islam: The Ascent, the Beloved, and the Spiral of Longing"

-description: "Part II of the Afterlife Scrolls: the seeker ascends through longing and remembrance, spiralling ever closer to the Beloved whose face was never far."
+description: "Part II of the Afterlife Scrolls: the ascent through longing, remembrance, and the magnetism of the Beloved that draws the soul beyond death."

+excerpt: |
-excerpt: "In the Sufi path, the ascent is not made by effort, it is drawn by longing."
+  In the Sufi path, ascent is not achieved by effort.
+  It is drawn by longing.

 tier: free

 pageId: "the-great-return-afterlife-season-1-sufi-islam-part-2"

 episode: 2
 partNumeral: II

+# === Unified Hierarchy Fields ===
 siteTitle: "The Gnostic Key"
 pillarTitle: "The Teachings"
 gateTitle: "The Great Return"